timboudreau/simpleproxy/README.md

 By default it proxies localhost port 8888.
 You can pass a URL to it on the command-line to have it proxy something else.

 By default it simply proxies another host, and munges the HTTP headers to ensure the browser does not use cached copies of anything.
+Of course, you can change that to do whatever you want.

-It adds/replaces the following:
+By default it adds/replaces the following:

 	Pragma: no-cache
 	Cache-Control: no-cache, no-store